sirzechs753/RX-Player-HCIFinalProj2/README.md

 # RX-Player-HCIFinalProj2
-Final Project 2 For Human Computer Interaction
+Final Project 2 For Human Computer Interaction using only plain html, css, js.